robotology/icub-gazebo-grasping-sandbox/docs/README.md

 The second object gets simply removed from the simulated world in order to spare computations from the physics engine standpoint.
-In fact, as it turns out evident while running the sandbox, Gazebo is pretty much demanding so that the resource made available from within the Gitpod workspace are not sufficient to let the simulation proceed smoothly.
-You may consider getting around this limitations by [running the sandbox locally to your PC][5].
+In fact, as it turns out evident while running the sandbox, Gazebo is pretty much demanding so that the resources made available from within the Gitpod workspace are not sufficient to let the simulation proceed smoothly.
+You may consider getting around this limitations by [running the sandbox locally on your PC][5].

 A couple of considerations:
 - The two YCB objects have been identified to own the suitable geometric properties that elicit side and top grasps separately.